LuChuanfan/Auto-tuning-TID-controller/README.md

   Date of last modification, 09 May, 2022

-  This newly modified toolbox is written for the monograph, for details, please cite...
+  This newly modified auto-tuning code, for details, please cite...

   waiting for publishing